urql-graphql/urql/docs/guides.md

 needs to go before the `fetchExchange`.
 And a secondary cache would maybe go in front of the default cache exchange.

-But to ensure the correct behaviour of suspense mode and the initialization of our hooks, it's vital to order your exchanges so that synchronous exchanges come first and asynchronous ones come last.
+But to ensure the correct behavior of suspense mode and the initialization of our hooks, it's vital to order your exchanges so that synchronous exchanges come first and asynchronous ones come last.